Brig Gen Jeffrey Sinclair pleads guilty to charges in sex case

 Gen Sinclair, the former deputy commander of the elite 82nd Airborne Division, is believed to be the most senior member of the US military to face sexual assault charges.

 His trial in Fort Bragg, North Carolina, comes as the US defence department struggles with what critics have described as an epidemic of sexual assault and misconduct cases within military ranks.

-The US Senate is weighing legislation that would remove decisions about the prosecution of sex crimes from the military chain of command.'Pathetically weak'
+High-ranking US senators are pushing to remove decisions about the prosecution of sex crimes from the military chain of command.'Pathetically weak'